Skip to content

 • CAC 1–99 and <75th percentile: Moderate-intensity statin therapy is reasonable, typically targeting ≥30–49% LDL-C reduction.

-• CAC ≥100 or ≥75th percentile: Statin therapy is recommended.
-Treatment typically aims for LDL-C <70 mg/dL (1.8 mmol/L) and non–HDL-C <100 mg/dL (2.6 mmol/L).
+• CAC ≥100 or ≥75th percentile: Statin therapy is recommended, generally aiming for LDL-C <1.8 mmol/L and non–HDL-C <2.6 mmol/L.

 • CAC ≥300: Indicates high atherosclerotic burden.
-Aggressive lipid-lowering therapy is recommended, often targeting ≥50% LDL-C reduction, with consideration of additional lipid-lowering agents if needed.
+Aggressive lipid-lowering therapy is recommended, often targeting ≥50% LDL-C reduction, with consideration of additional agents if needed.

 When CAC Scoring Is Helpful

-The 2026 guideline supports CAC scoring as part of a stepwise approach to cardiovascular risk assessment:
+The 2026 guideline supports CAC scoring as part of a stepwise approach to risk assessment: calculate risk with the PREVENT equations, personalise with risk-enhancing factors, then reclassify with selective CAC scoring when uncertainty remains.
+CAC testing is particularly helpful in:

 • Adults at intermediate (5–<10%) or selected borderline (3–<5%) PREVENT risk where statin decisions are uncertain